 Special arrangement with the Toronto office of Fasken Martineau DuMoulin LLP

-The ISLIP has an agreement with the Toronto office of Fasken Martineau DuMoulin LLP that allows Western Law students hired by the firm to complete a 4-6 week secondment at an international internship placement over the summer.
+The WLIP has an agreement with the Toronto office of Fasken Martineau DuMoulin LLP that allows Western Law students hired by the firm to complete a 4-6 week secondment at an international internship placement over the summer.
 In the past, students have completed their secondment with international clients of the firm, as well as at:

 - United Nations Commission on International Trade Law in Vienna, Austria